rism-digital/verovio-reference-book/_book/03-interactive-notation/01-css-and-svg.md

 ### Applying CSS to the SVG

 In the CSS file you need to create rules to be applied to the SVG `<g>` elements - simply `g` in CSS - together with the class selector corresponding to the MEI element name.
-For example, `g.tempo` to modifying MEI `<tempo>` elements.
+For example, `g.tempo` modifies MEI `<tempo>` elements.

 ```
 g.tempo {